ampproject/amphtml/extensions/amp-access/amp-access.md

 Both steps are covered by the AMP Access spec.
 The referrer can be injected into the Authorization and Pingback URLs using `DOCUMENT_REFERRER` URL substitution as described in [Access URL Variables][7].
 The view counting can be done using Pingback endpoint on the server-side.
 This is very similar to the metering implementation described in [Metering][12].

 ## AMP Glossary
  - **AMP Document** - the HTML document that follows AMP format and validated by AMP Validator.
-AMP Documents are cacheable by AMP Cache.
+AMP Documents are cacheable by Google AMP Cache.
  - **AMP Validator** - the computer program that performs a static analysis of an HTML document and returns success or failure depending on whether the document conforms to the AMP format.
  - **AMP Runtime** - the JavaScript runtime that executes AMP Document.
- - **AMP Cache** - the proxying cache for AMP documents.
+ - **Google AMP Cache** - the proxying cache for AMP documents.
  - **AMP Viewer** - the Web or native application that displays/embeds AMP Documents.
  - **Publisher.com** - the site of an AMP publisher.
  - **CORS endpoint** - cross-origin HTTPS endpoint.
 See https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS for more info.
 See [CORS Origin Security][9] for how such requests can be secured.